15 High-Paying Trade Jobs That Don’t Require a Degree

 With dozens of options to choose from, you may find something you love to do that uses your unique talents and interests.

-Still, you’ll want to be paid well and reduce your money stress.
+Still, you’ll want to be paid well to help you get ahead financially.
 We’ve pulled together a list of 15 high-paying trade jobs you don’t have to get a college degree to do.

 Elevator and escalator installer